kuri65536/GenieExamples/gnome-wiki/XmlSample.md

 ## XML Text Reader Sample
-This example shows how to use xmlTextReader from libxml2 in Vala and is based on http://www.xmlsoft.org/examples/reader1.c .
+This example shows how to use xmlTextReader from libxml2 in Genie and is based on http://www.xmlsoft.org/examples/reader1.c .
 Note: It's a simple translation of the c-code and it works for me just the same but could still have memory errors, because I do not know how I give the memory free, maybe the libxml-wrapper makes